amiorin/blaz/README.md

 * blaz.after

 ## Pull
 Blaz always pulls the docker image.
 This allows you to use latest in your jenkins script and improve your image without making new commits to your project.
+Use ``BLAZ_DONT_PULL`` to disable this behaviour.

 ## Use cases
 * jenkins